douglasg14b/skillshare_scraper/Readme.md

 define('BASE_DOWNLOAD_PATH', "C:\\myfolder\\myotherfolder\\somefolder");
 ```

-Configure the config as necessary for your scenario, setting the hosy, name, username, and password to the appropriate values.
+Configure the config as necessary for your scenario, setting the host, name, username, and password to the appropriate values.
 Make sure you set a path where you want it to download files to.

 One you have done all that, open your webbrowser and go to [http://localhost/skillshare/api/downloader/](http://localhost/skillshare/api/downloader/) or the equivilant for your setup.